 In 2015, DC Water filed a lawsuit in the United States District Court for the District of Columbia against EPA challenging the TMDLs.
 In the lawsuit, which has since been withdrawn, DC Water sought to correct what it perceived as technical mistakes, arguing the TMDLs set the waste load allocations for Blue Plains too low.
-In response, EPA issued a revised TMDL and TMDL approval in 2017.
+In response, EPA issued a revised decision rationale supporting the approval of DOEE's TMDL that was approved in 2017.